Ttonyyy/YOLO_Project/README.md

 The training was done in the [YOLO_Expressions](YOLO_Expressions.ipynb) notebook.
 It contains the last run I did using my final parameters and model but some of the parameters I changed constantly during training were the number of epochs, image size, and batch size.
 I left mostly all the other parameters that could optimize the training like the optimizer or learning rate default because I'll admit that I don't have the understanding necessary to do better than what YOLO chooses automatically.

 When evaluating results for all the models I trained I was looking at the performance of the confusion matrices, recall curve, precision curve, and f1 score curves.
-They all performed relatively similarely but I ended up using YOLO v11 because it is preferable over YOLO v8 in real-time tracking.
+They all performed relatively similarly but I ended up using YOLO v11 because it is preferable over YOLO v8 in real-time tracking.

 # Competetive Results
 There was a recent IEEE paper "Facial Expression Recognition with YOLOv11 and YOLOv12: A Comparative Study" [3] from 2025 that reported good performance metrics I use as a comparison for my results.
 They provide results for YOLOv11n and YOLOv12n on two different datasets (FER2013 & KDEF) but I will only discuss their results using YOLOv11n because my final model ended up using YOLOv11n as well.
 It just makes it easier to compare results using the same model.